-Our West segment includes Grand Lodge Casino (located within a hotel owned by a third party), Stockman's Casino, Bronco Billy's Casino and Hotel and, upon its expected opening in December 2023, will include Chamonix Casino Hotel.
+Our West segment includes Grand Lodge Casino, Stockman's Casino, Bronco Billy's Casino and Hotel and, upon its expected opening in December 2023, will include Chamonix Casino Hotel.
 The market in Cripple Creek is seasonal, favoring the summer months.
 Our Nevada operations have historically been seasonal, with the summer months accounting for a disproportionate share of annual revenues.
 Additionally, snowfall levels during the winter months can often affect operations, as Grand Lodge Casino is located near several major ski resorts.
 While we typically benefit from a "good" snow year, resulting in extended periods of operation at the nearby ski areas, excessive snow levels can result in challenging driving conditions or the closure of roads leading to Grand Lodge.

-Total revenues during the three months ended March 31, 2023 decreased by 6.0% (or \$0.5 million), primarily due to planned business disruptions to accommodate the construction of Chamonix.
+Total revenues decreased by 12.8% (or \$1.2 million) and 9.5% (or \$1.7 million) for the respective three and six months ended June 30, 2023, primarily due to planned business disruptions to accommodate the construction of Chamonix.
 These significant construction disruptions include temporarily-reduced gaming and restaurant capacity, as well as the temporary absence of all on-site hotel rooms and on-site self-parking.
 To alleviate the lack of on-site parking, Bronco Billy's currently offers, and incurs the cost of offering, complimentary valet parking, as well as a free shuttle service to an off-site parking lot.

-Casino revenue decreased by 7.2% (or \$0.5 million) for the three months ended March 31, 2023, which was largely due to the construction disruptions mentioned above, while related revenues for Grand Lodge and Stockman's remained relatively flat as compared to the prior-year period.
-Slot revenue declined by 10.6% (or \$0.7 million), while table games revenue declined by 22.0% (or \$0.2 million).
-Declines in gaming volumes during the quarter were also impacted by adverse weather in Nevada, especially at Grand Lodge, where extremely heavy snowfall in February and March 2023 created challenging driving conditions and trip cancellations.
+Casino revenue decreased by 14.6% (or \$1.2 million) and 11.0% (or \$1.8 million) for the respective three and six months ended June 30, 2023, largely due to the construction disruptions mentioned above.
+Slot revenue declined by 14.4% (or \$1.0 million) and 12.6% (or \$1.8 million), while table games revenue declined by 17.5% (or \$0.2 million) and remained flat at \$1.8 million for the respective three and six months ended June 30, 2023.
+Declines in gaming volumes during both periods were also impacted by adverse weather in Nevada, especially at Grand Lodge, where extremely heavy snowfall in February and March 2023 created challenging driving conditions and trip cancellations to our property.
+During the second quarter of 2023, lingering snowfall near Lake Tahoe delayed the return of seasonal residents to Incline Village, which also adversely affected Grand Lodge's results.

-Non-casino revenue was flat for the three months ended March 31, 2023.
-Food and beverage revenues increased by 9.2% (or \$0.1 million), which offset declines in hotel revenues during the quarter, primarily for the reasons noted above at Bronco Billy's.
+Non-casino revenue was relatively flat for the three and six months ended June 30, 2023.
+Food and beverage revenues increased by 11.9% (or \$0.1 million) and 10.5% (or \$0.1 million) for the respective three and six months ended June 30, 2023, which offset declines in hotel revenues for both periods, primarily for the reasons noted above at Bronco Billy's.

-Adjusted Segment EBITDA for the three months ended March 31, 2023 decreased to \$0.1 million.
-The decrease during the quarter was due to disruptions from the construction of Chamonix as described above, including additional operating expenses related to the operation of our new valet and parking shuttle service.
+Adjusted Segment EBITDA decreased to \$0.2 million each for the three and six months ended June 30, 2023.
+The decreases for both periods were due to disruptions from the construction of Chamonix described above, including additional operating expenses related to the operation of our new valet and parking shuttle service.
 The casino has also maintained much of its payroll, despite reduced activity levels, anticipating the need for the larger workforce required to open and operate Chamonix.
+Declines were also due to continued adverse weather at Grand Lodge.